mluerig/RR/README.md

 ```

 That's basically it.
 Preview the app by clicking "Run app" in the upper right corner of the source panel.
 If it's working, you can publish it using the little blue symbol in Rstudio, on yourname.shinyapps.io/yourapp, and send it to your friends.
 They WILL like it!

+3) Works with Rmarkdown as well: open shiny.Rmd.
+This time it contains ui and server in a single file.
+Run it and look at the results

 ---